henarozz/Txwitch/README.md

 Txwitch
 =======
-[Txwitch](https://github.com/henarozz/Txwitch) — web application to extract HLS links from [Twitch.tv](https://www.twitch.tv).
+[Txwitch](https://github.com/henarozz/Txwitch) — web application that allows you to extract HLS links from [Twitch.tv](https://www.twitch.tv).
 Based on [PHP Slim Framework 3](http://www.slimframework.com).
 The application will be useful for old iOS devices.

 Requirements
 ---------------